 At Griffith, Young, and Lass, we make your case our top priority.
 We will work closely with you to understand your case and ascertain your goals in order to form a cohesive divorce strategy.

 If you are separated from your spouse or are considering separation and divorce, we can help.
 Call a knowledgeable and qualified California family law attorney for a free consultation.

 During this consultation, we will explain the details of the California divorce process and help you prepare for your upcoming divorce case.
 We will, of course, prepare for a settlement but will be prepared to go to court if necessary.
-You can rest assured that your divorce case will be in the best of hands.

 Our divorce attorneys have proven track records for helping our clients achieve fair and agreeable outcomes for their cases with regards to child custody, alimony, child support, and other crucial details.
 You can start the process by calling Griffith, Young, and Lass, now serving clients throughout San Diego, Carlsbad, Vista, and San Marcos, California.

 There are two key concepts to keep in mind when it comes to proper division of assets during divorce.
 First, you and your spouse will need to define the assets that represent community property, which are those assets that will be divided between both spouses.

 California community property law states that assets and debts that are acquired from the date of the marriage onward and through the date of separation are characterized as community property.
 These assets and liabilities are then subject to equal division between the husband and wife.